-• Adequate specialist women's support services
+Adequate specialist women's support services

-The project has, through the Steering Committee meetings, identified that there is an overall lack of awareness and understanding of gender-based violence and domestic violence against Roma women, in the Roma community centres, health-care services, among medical professionals, counselling centres at the local level, and the police.
+The project has identified that there is an overall lack of awareness and understanding of gender-based violence and domestic violence against Roma women, in the Roma community centres, health-care services, among medical professionals, counselling centres at the local level, and the police.
 This prevents Roma women from approaching these service providers and to seek protection and/or support.

-• Reaching-out and pro-active tools
+Reaching-out and pro-active tools

-The project identified that the institutions and services providing support to victims of domestic violence at large in society, seem to lack appropriate and sensitive tools for reaching out to Roma women and their specific needs.
-A more pro-active approach towards Roma women and girls on the part of schools, and social and health services, in facilitating the access of Roma women victims of violence and domestic violence to protection and support could be considered.
+The project identified that institutions and services providing support to victims of domestic violence at large, seem to lack appropriate and sensitive tools for reaching out to Roma women and their specific needs.
+A more pro-active approach to Roma women and girls on the part of schools, and social and health services in facilitating the access of Roma women victims of violence and domestic violence to protection and support may be considered.

-• Adequate service infrastructure
+Adequate service infrastructure

-Impeded access to and often the limited capacities of shelters for women and children, low-threshold safe places and short-term shelters for urgent cases, rape crisis centres with easily accessible and immediate medical counselling, trauma care and forensic services are major challenges that many Roma women face.
-Furthermore, sometimes the insufficient sensitivity of the services providers to the special needs of Roma women at the shelters and safe places appear an additional impediment to their access to protection and freedom from violence.
+The lack of easily accessible shelters for women and children, of low-threshold safe places and short-term shelters for urgent cases, of rape crisis centres with easily accessible and immediate medical counselling, trauma care and forensic services, as well as the lack of capacity of the existing shelters are major challenges that many Roma women face.
+Furthermore, a lack of sensitivity to the special needs of Roma women at the shelters and safe places constitute an additional impediment to their access to protection and freedom from violence.

-• Alternative solutions
+Alternative solutions

-Alternative solutions to compensate an underdeveloped infrastructure for protection to victims of domestic violence are not often sought.
-Such alternative solutions could be the establishment of "emergency" shelters at police stations or setting up special units to combat domestic violence and provide support to victims.
+In cases where the infrastructure does not ensure adequate protection to victims of domestic violence, alternative solutions such as the establishment of "emergency" shelters at police stations or special units to combat domestic violence and provide support to victims, may be set up.